JacobNjenga2/airbnb-clone-project/README.md

 Administrators have access to a dedicated dashboard to manage users, properties, bookings, and reported content.
 This ensures platform integrity and smooth operations.

 ---
+## 🔒 API Security

+Securing the backend APIs is a critical part of this project to ensure that user data, transactions, and platform integrity are protected.
+Below are the key security measures that have been or will be implemented:

+---

+### 🔐 Authentication
+Only verified users can access protected endpoints using token-based or session-based authentication (e.g., JWT or Django sessions).
+This prevents unauthorized access and ensures that actions are tied to a known identity.

+### 🛂 Authorization
+Role-based access control is enforced to ensure that users can only perform actions they are permitted to—e.g., only hosts can manage their properties, and only guests can make bookings.
+This protects platform functionality and user data integrity.

+### 🚫 Rate Limiting
+Rate limiting is applied to prevent abuse of the API through excessive requests or brute-force login attempts.
+This helps maintain API availability and reduces the risk of denial-of-service (DoS) attacks.

+### 🔑 Secure Password Storage
+User passwords are hashed using strong algorithms like bcrypt or Argon2 before storage.
+This ensures that even if the database is compromised, raw passwords are not exposed.

+### 🧾 Input Validation & Sanitization
+All input is validated and sanitized to prevent SQL injection, cross-site scripting (XSS), and other injection-based attacks.
+This ensures system stability and data integrity.

+### 📦 Secure Data Transmission
+All API traffic is encrypted using HTTPS to prevent man-in-the-middle attacks and ensure secure communication between client and server.

+### 💳 Payment Security
+Payment-related endpoints are protected with an extra layer of validation and monitored for suspicious activity.
+This ensures that transactions remain safe and tamper-proof.

+---

+API security is crucial to protect sensitive user data, prevent fraud, and maintain trust in the platform.
+Every feature—whether user login, property management, or payment—requires strong security practices to ensure safe usage for all participants.